 For home, building and vehicle “cool surfaces”, click here.

 Learn how to fix the root cause of your problem.
-Many people have overheating problems, and struggle to find the cause.
+Many people have engine overheating problems, and struggle to find the cause.
 There’s no loss of coolant, and it runs fine until they need more power, eg hook up the caravan, climb a steep range, or up the cruising speed a bit.

 Very commonly, before they speak to us, they have spent several thousand dollars, on thermostats, water pumps, fan hubs, big core radiators and hoses…and it still overheats.